State CRM Project

 The project officially began In August 2017, when the LNC funded a proof-of-concept phase for the initial design and implementation of a CRM (Customer Relationship Management) system.
 In simpler language: a database.

-Over the last few months, we’ve had overwhelming interest from states to join the program.
-In fact, there are another 10 states waiting to join in.
+We’ve had overwhelming interest from states to join the program.
+In fact, there are another 6 states waiting to join in.
 We’re truly excited about the rapid progress being made, voluntarily, by our state parties that want to grow!

 But we need to replenish the fund to keep onboarding states.
 Each state costs about $2000 in labor to get fully onboarded to the program – preparing their existing data set(s), web and CRM configuration, importing data, and training.